 Electrolytes, like potassium, have a key role on all the basic body functions like muscle contractions and neural connections.
 Low levels of potassium will cause fatigue because the muscles contractions are weaker, making the person feel tired and heavy.
 Usually, electrolyte deficiency is secondary to medical conditions (chronic renal disease and heart failure), but it can also happen because of nutritious deficiency.

 This might seem contradictory since people drink coffee to feel more awake and energized.
 Caffeine blocks some of the brain receptors that cause sleepiness, keeping us awake and energized.
 Some people become resistant to caffeine; after long exposure the brain receptors will not react to caffeine anymore, and coffee will make you feel tired instead of energized.
-Additionally, there are links between caffeine and anxiety and jitteriness.
+Additionally, caffeine has been linked with anxiety and jitteriness.
 Essentially caffeine affects the sleep-wake cycle affecting the ability to rest during the night.

 Fatigue can be secondary to overworking and under-sleeping and in some cases, taking the time to rest will make you feel better.
 Remember, if you are feeling too tired to do your daily duties, or if the fatigue period lasts longer than 2-4 weeks you should visit your doctor.